prikhi/AcornAccounting/docs/source/specs/design/usecases.rst

     :Budgeter: as bud
     rectangle Reports {
         bud -- (View Profit & Loss)
+        bud -- (View Trial Balances)
         bud -- (View Events Overview)
     }

-Budgeters may access the Profit & Loss for a specific date range in the current year through the :ref:`Profit & Loss Reports <Profit and Loss Report Page Design>`.
-They may reference the historical Balances for Asset, Liability and Equity Accounts and the historical Profit & Loss amounts for Income and Expense Accounts via the :ref:`Account History Page`.
+Budgeters may access the Profit & Loss for a specific date range in the current year through the :ref:`Profit & Loss Reports <Profit and Loss Report Page Design>` or the Trial Balance through the :ref:`Trial Balance Report
+<Trial Balance Report Page Design>`.
+They may reference the historical Balances
+for Asset, Liability and Equity Accounts and the historical Profit & Loss amounts for Income and Expense Accounts via the :ref:`Account History Page`.

 Budgeters can view an overview of all Events via the :ref:`Event Reports Page
 <Event Report Page Design>` which shows information such as each Event's location and Net